Hukuta/google-chrome-quit-shortcut/README.md

 Use pkill with tiny script to gracefully terminate Google Chrome using hotkey.

 ### How to use
 Bind *quit-chrome.sh* bash script to any hotkey.
-I prefer "Ctrl+Win+Q", so as not to conflict with "Ctrl+Q".
+I prefer "Ctrl+Win+Q", which does not conflict with "Ctrl+Q".

 `/bin/bash YOUR_PATH_TO_SCRIPT/quit-chrome.sh > /dev/null`